anvosoughi/playwright-electron-node-addon-sample/README.md

 When the app is launched, the triggerCallback function is automatically executed, which triggers C++ add-on to make one call to the app every second using a callback.

 There is a console output of "triggerCallback fired" when the function is executed.
 And "callback result: XX" is printed to console every second thereafter.

+**Note:**

+You can also trigger the callback manually using the button with text "Trigger Callback"

+This app is for Windows OS only